mxliu/GraphDiffusionAugmentation/README.md

 This is the implementation for our paper "Self-Supervised Graph Contrastive Learning with Diffusion Augmentation".
 Code is developed and tested in Python 3.9.17 using PyTorch 2.1.2+cu118.

 # Paper
-Self-Supervised Graph Contrastive Learning with Diffusion Augmentation for Functional MRI Analysis and Brain Disorder Detection
-Xiaochuan Wang, Yuqi Fang, Qianqian Wang, Pew-Thian Yap, Hongtu Zhu, Mingxia Liu
+`Self-Supervised Graph Contrastive Learning with Diffusion Augmentation for Functional MRI Analysis and Brain Disorder Detection.
+Xiaochuan Wang, Yuqi Fang, Qianqian Wang, Pew-Thian Yap, Hongtu Zhu, Mingxia Liu'

 # Dependencies
 numpy=1.24.3